 With the advent of blockchain, every industry could undergo radical changes.
-It is mainly because of its unique features like immutability, transparency, automation, etc. These features have the potential to solve the existing challenges of almost every industry and the healthcare industry is no exception.
+It is mainly because of its unique features like immutability, transparency, automation, etc. The features have the potential to solve the existing challenges of almost every industry, and the healthcare industry is no exception.

-The existing system of the healthcare industry is facing several challenges.
-These challenges leads to loss of a substantial portion of their revenue and patients’ care.
-Blockchain could act as a panacea to several of these challenges.
+The existing system of healthcare industry is facing several challenges.
+These challenges lead to the loss of a substantial portion of their revenue and patients’ care.
+Blockchain could act as a remedy to several of these challenges.
 Moreover, a more patient-centric approach is the need of the moment.
-The Blockchain Technology could help the healthcare industry to make this transition smooth and successful.
-As per the research paper on NCBI, Blockchain is being used for electronic health records as the main use-case.

 Throughout this article, we will explore how blockchain could benefit the healthcare industry and how it could replace existing difficulties.
-We will also be going through the use-cases of blockchain in the healthcare industry.
-As we examine these use-cases, we will gain a better understanding of how blockchain could transform the healthcare industry and make it more efficient than previously imagined.
+We will also be going through blockchain use cases in the healthcare industry.
+As we examine these use cases, we will gain a better understanding of how blockchain could transform the healthcare industry and make it more efficient than previously imagined.

 The Healthcare Sector is suffering from several shortcomings.
 Blockchain can benefit the healthcare industry in overcoming these shortcomings.
 Some of the most notable benefits are:

 The use of Blockchain would prevent cyberattacks by eliminating the issue of a single point of failure.
-Blockchain using its distributed ledger technology will grant access to various parties present on the network instead of a single party as done in the traditional healthcare systems.
-All of these parties would be able to see & verify each transaction in the ledger, thereby making it tamper-resistant.
-In this scenario, to get control of the entire database hacker would have to hack and get access to the majority or 51% of nodes present on the network.
+All of the parties would be able to see & verify each transaction in the ledger, thereby making it tamper-resistant.
 Hacking of more than one node makes it very difficult to attack the database, and adding cryptography on top of it makes it nearly impossible.

 With the advances in electronic information technology, most healthcare institutions are now storing records of their patients in digital form.
-Every institution stores this data in its own centralized personal databases.
-The problem with such databases is that they can’t share their data with other parties such as patients & other healthcare institutions without proper authorisation due to security and privacy concerns.
-As a result, efficient and smooth transition of the data isn’t achieved between the parties.
-Grant of authorisation in itself is a time-consuming process and after authorisation lack of proper channels for the transition of data between the parties makes this process even more challenging and segmented.
-This heterogeneity of medical data is inhibiting the healthcare industry’s ability to serve mankind at its full potential.
+The problem with such databases is that they can’t share their data with other parties, such as patients & other healthcare institutions, without proper authorization due to security and privacy concerns.

 With the use of private or consortium blockchains, different institutions can share data without compromising security, privacy, and authorization.
-Blockchain would solve all the issues regarding interoperability and integration of data among all the parties with the help of its decentralized ledger technology.
-An increase in collaboration among all stakeholders in healthcare will unlock substantial use cases and improve health care delivery by making the right data available at the right time to the right people.
+An increase in collaboration among all stakeholders in healthcare will unlock substantial use cases and improve healthcare delivery by making the right data available at the right time to the right people.

-Blockchain can help secure, and identify the trail of, medical supplies, with full transparency.
-Blockchain, with its distributed network of computers that share a secure ledger of transactions among the participants connected to the network, will integrate all the transactions by the parties involved in one ledger and its copy will be replicated by the computer of every participant in real-time.
-Through this distributed network, all parties involved in the transaction receive updates about medical supplies in real-time, addressing the issue of transparency and traceability.
+Blockchain can help secure and identify the trail of medical supplies with full transparency.
+Through the distributed network, all parties involved in the transaction receive updates about medical supplies in real time, addressing the issue of transparency and traceability.

 Healthcare fraud is a serious and growing industry challenge.
-It comes in many different forms: over-billing for services or supplies, falsifying patient data, miscoding of claims, etc. Healthcare fraud directly impacts the quality and cost of care that a patient receives, and can put patients’ lives at risk when they are exposed to treatment or procedures that are not medically warranted.
-The traditional health care system is incapable of curbing such fraudulent practices due to a lack of patient participation and transparency in the healthcare sector.
+It comes in many different forms: over-billing for services or supplies, falsifying patient data, miscoding of claims, etc. Healthcare fraud directly impacts the quality and cost of care a patient receives and can put their lives at risk when exposed to treatment or procedures that are not medically warranted.
+The traditional healthcare system is incapable of curbing such fraudulent practices due to a lack of patient participation and transparency in the healthcare sector.

-Blockchain technology enables secure data management with patient participation and transparency, which could mitigate this risk of health care fraud and abuse.
-Mainly fraudulent practices in the health industry and elsewhere are done through manipulation or destruction of data.
+Blockchain technology enables secure data management with patient participation and transparency, which could mitigate this risk of healthcare fraud and abuse.
 Blockchain framework proposes a tamper-evident and near-immutable as it doesn’t allow deleting or changing of data.
-Transaction records occur when people agree on the validity of data, and the content doesn’t get changed after the fact.
-This makes it harder for the people engaged in fraud to manipulate the data on the blockchain.

-Blockchain has a lot to offer and is ready to deliver the results and transform the healthcare industry for good.
+Blockchain in healthcare has a lot to offer and is ready to deliver results and transform the industry for good.
 To counter the significant challenges this industry is facing, it is essential to bring a change and improve the quality of healthcare services currently being given out.
-With proper implementation and robust applications, blockchain technology can be the savior of the healthcare industry.
+With proper implementation and robust applications, blockchain technology can be the saviour of the healthcare industry.